-An employment agreement with Thomas Kidrin, the former CEO of the Company, that provided Mr. Kidrin with salary, car allowances, stock options, life insurance, and other employee benefits, was terminated by the Company in 2017.
-The Company maintained an accrual of approximately \$1,043,000 at June 30, 2019 and December 31, 2018 for any amounts that may be owed under this agreement, although the Company contends that such agreement is not valid.
+An employment agreement which commenced in 2012 with Thomas Kidrin, the former CEO of the Company, that provided Mr. Kidrin with salary, car allowances, stock options, life insurance, and other employee benefits, was terminated by the Company in 2017.
+At September 30, 2019 and December 31, 2018, the Company maintained an accrual of approximately \$1,043,000 for any amounts that may be owed under this agreement, although the Company contends that such agreement is not valid and no amount is due.

-In July 2019, Mr. Kidrin, also a former director of the Company, filed a complaint in the Massachusetts Superior Court, alleging that the Company breached the employment agreement and failed to pay all wages owed to him, and requesting compensatory damages, attorney fees, costs, and interest.
-To date, Mr. Kidrin has not served the complaint upon the Company.
-The Company believes that the allegations are without merit and will vigorously defend this matter when Mr. Kidrin makes service upon it.
+In July 2019, Mr. Kidrin, also a former director of the Company, filed a complaint in the Massachusetts Superior Court, that alleges the Company failed to pay all wages owed to him and breached the employment agreement, and requests multiple damages, attorney fees, costs, and interest.
+The Company has moved to dismiss certain counts of the complaint and has asserted counterclaims against Mr. Kidrin alleging breach of contract, breach of fiduciary duty, money had and received, and unjust enrichment.
+The Company believes that the allegations in the complaint are without merit and intends to vigorously defend this matter and prosecute its counterclaims.